 IoT can Revolutionize Education, But Challenges must be Addressed

 In recent times, “IoT” has become more than just a buzzword.
-A Few years back, industry experts had predicted this – that a new system of interconnected devices will transform the way we are communicating.
-It happened, and it got a name “Internet of Things” or IoT.
+A Few years back, industry experts had predicted this – that a new system of interconnected devices would transform the way we communicate.
+It happened, and it got the name “Internet of Things” or IoT.

 It’s become a fully established discipline now.
-By Gartner’s latest report, there can have a 30% increase in the total number of IoT-connected devices in this year.
-In various sectors, the implications of IoT are explicit, just like automobile and healthcare industry.
+According to Gartner’s latest report, there can be a 30% increase in the total number of IoT-connected devices this year.
+In various sectors, the implications of IoT are explicit, just like automobile and healthcare industries.
 But what about education?

-Extreme Networks conducted a survey on this year – over 600 respondents of K-12 institutions and higher IT managers.
+Extreme Networks conducted a survey this year – over 600 respondents from K-12 institutions and higher IT managers.
 They found about 46% of them, believe IoT technology will transform education within the next couple of years.
-Now itself, we can see this changeover by virtue of video conferencing techniques and similar offerings.
+Now, we can see this changeover by virtue of video conferencing techniques and similar offerings.

 How Internet of Things can make Education Smarter?